NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 2. Stop using package source as audit source?

-   On one hand, using package sources as a defacto audit source makes it easier for customers to use the feature.
+   On one hand, using package sources as a defacto audit source makes it easier for customers to use the feature when they knowingly or unknowingly use a package source with a VDB.
-   On the other hand, if there are package sources which the customer knows don't provide vulnerability info, then having restore check those sources every restore (that isn't a no-op) harms performance.
+   On the other hand, overloading `<packageSources>` with multiple meanings is confusing and customers probably won't understand why sometimes they get vulnerable package information and sometimes they don't.
+   If we add nuget.org as a default audit source, and don't use packageSources when auditSources has a value, then using packageSources to get a VDB when auditSources is empty will be particularly confusing/unintuitive to customers.

    Another challenge is that if we want to change the behavior it' will be a breaking change, which is typically discouraged.
+   However, given that nuget.org is the only know source with a VDB, if we make nuget.org a default audit source, then it will effectively be a non-breaking change.

 3. Tooling

    How important is it to add CLI commands to manage audit sources?
    How important is it to add a GUI in Visual Studio to manage audit sources?

+4. Restore summary

+   When you restore at normal verbosity, NuGet outputs a list of package sources that were used for restore.
+Should we add audit sources as well?
+   If so, presumably we should only output it if at least 1 project in the restore has NuGetAudit enabled, as outputting audit sources when NuGetAudit is disabled for all projects might confuse customers.

 ## Future Possibilities

 <!-- What future possibilities can you think of that this proposal would help with? -->

-### Implement VulnerabilityInfo resource for local file feeds

-The assembly that implements NuGet's protocol handling, NuGet.Protocol, already abstracts away HTTP vs local feeds, providing a single API to work with both.
-Currently, local feeds report that they don't support the vulnerability resource.
-But this can be changed to look for the VDB using some naming convention, and when the files are found, to provide the VDB.
-This will provide customers in a disconnected network a way to use *NuGetAudit*, although it will remain their responsibility to get a VDB in a way that complies with their security requirements.
+### Allow auditSources to point to a filesystem directory

+In order to provide customers who are disconnected from nuget.org (and possibly the internet more widely), we could load the VDB from files on disk.
+It would be up to customers to determine how to copy the VDB to their disconnected network/machine.
+We could consider a .NET tool, for example `nuget-audit-download` which knows how to communicate with nuget.org's V3 protocol, and merge results into a single file, so that it's easy for customers to obtain the file that needs to be copied.